RandyMcMillan/bitcoin-pigeon/README.md

 ## Setup

-`rustylib` rust library with two exposed functions
+`rustylib` Rust library that exposes the tx-pigeon transaction blasting API
-`swiftyapp` hello world ios app that imports and uses the two rust lib functions `swiftyrustlib` Swift package of rust lib
+`swiftyapp` iOS app that imports the Rust FFI and blasts a raw transaction hex `swiftyrustlib` Swift package of rust lib

 1. Run `make rust` (or `./build.sh`).